kossoff/zurb_foundation/STARTER/README.md

 At the command line, enter the following commands:

 brew install node
-npm install -g grunt grunt-cli
+npm install -g gulp

-This will install homebrew, nodejs, and grunt at the global level (so npm and grunt are global level commands in terminal).
+This will install homebrew, nodejs, and gulp at the global level (so npm and gulp are global level commands in terminal).

 Installation (Linux)
 ====================